Lagrangian-based Equilibrium Propagation: generalisation to arbitrary boundary conditions & equivalence with Hamiltonian Echo Learning: Introduction

-\paragraph{The search for an alternative to backpropagation.} Historically, feedforward networks alongside backpropagation have accidentally dominated the deep learning landscape over the last decade as the result of a ``hardware lottery'' \citep{hookerHardwareLottery2020}: algorithms fitting the best available hardware win.
-Digital CPU/GPU/TPU \cite{jouppi2017datacenter} architectures provide the flexibility to implement any feedforward computational graph, including the exact implementation of backpropagation, though at the cost of digital overhead, complex memory hierarchies and resulting data movement.
-In the short run, this motivates for instance the search for ``IO--aware'' algorithms \cite{dao2022flashattention} to mitigate High-Bandwidth Memory (HBM) accesses, as well as quantization algorithms to further reduce the memory bandwidth and computational cost of \emph{verbatim} backpropagation for on-device applications \cite{lin2022device}, among many other approaches going beyond the scope of this paper.
-In the longer run, a radically different approach is the search for alternative learning algorithms that move away from the digital paradigm and instead directly exploit the \emph{analog} physics of the underlying hardware \citep{jaegerFormalTheoryComputing2023, laydevantHardwareSoftware2024}.
-An important direction of research to achieve this goal is the development of learning algorithms which unify inference and learning within a \emph{single} physical circuit \citep{smolensky1986information, spall1992multivariate,fiete2007model,scellierEquilibriumPropagationBridging2017,gilraPredicting2017,ren2022scaling,hinton2022forward,lopez-pastorSelflearningMachinesBased2023,dillavou2024machine}.
-This challenge, which we herein motivate for alternative hardware design, historically originated from \emph{neurosciences}: biological neural networks face similar constraints, as backpropagation is widely considered biologically implausible for training neural networks \citep{backprop, lillicrap2020backpropagation}.
-For instance, the strict implementation of backpropagation in biological systems would require a dedicated side network sharing parameters from the inference circuit to propagate error derivatives backward through the system, a problem coined \emph{weight transport} \citep{lillicrap2016random, akrout2019deep}.
-The search for backprop alternatives therefore holds promise for \emph{both} providing insights into how the brain might learn \cite{richards2019deep,pogodin2023synaptic} and designing energy-efficient analog hardware \cite{momeni2024training}.
+An important direction of research to achieve this goal is the development of learning algorithms that unify inference and learning within a \emph{single} physical circuit~\citep{smolensky1986information, spall1992multivariate,fiete2007model,scellierEquilibriumPropagationBridging2017,gilraPredicting2017,ren2022scaling,hinton2022forward,lopez-pastorSelfLearningMachinesBased2023,dillavou2024machine}.
+This challenge, which we herein motivate for alternative hardware design, historically originated from neurosciences: biological neural networks face similar constraints, as ``non-local'' algorithms such as backpropagation are widely considered biologically implausible for training neural networks ~\citep{backprop, lillicrap2020backpropagation}.
+For instance, the strict implementation of backpropagation in biological systems would require a dedicated side network sharing parameters from the inference circuit to propagate error derivatives backward through the system, a problem coined weight transport~\citep{lillicrap2016random, akrout2019deep}.
+The search for backpropagation alternatives therefore holds promise for both providing insights into how the brain might learn~\cite{richards2019deep,pogodin2023synaptic} and designing energy-efficient analog hardware~\cite{momeni2024training}.